1956 Spartan Imperial Mansion For Sale

 Looks like all the original 50's hardware on the drawers and doors.

-The items in here of course will be removed before sale.
+The items in here of course have now been removed before sale.

 Love these lights